 Buying or Selling Your Home

 The sale or purchase of your home is, for most people, the single largest and most important financial transaction of their lives.
 For this reason, it is important that a competent, experienced real estate attorney is involved in every aspect of the transaction.
-Vicki Gonzalez of the law firm of Bellas & Wachowski has the experience to assist individuals and families through this complex transaction.The Real Estate Contract
+Vicki Gonzalez of the law firm of Bellas & Wachowski Attorneys at Law has the experience to assist individuals and families through this complex transaction.The Real Estate Contract

 The real estate contract puts into writing the agreement between the home owner (Seller) and the home buyer (Purchaser).
 The agreement between these parties outlines the price, mortgage terms, closing date, possession date and other agreements reached between the parties.
 The written contract is basically the roadmap that guides you through to your closing.